-The sloth, hometown boy from the tropical forests of Central and South Americal forests of Central and South American tropical forests of Central and South America, has one thing going for him: he knows how to "hang in there."
+The sloth, hometown boy from the tropical forests of Central and South America, has one thing going for him: he knows how to "hang in there."
 In fact, he spends most of his life just "hanging around."

 The sloth, a mammal about 24 inches long, lives in an upside down world.
 With his claws clamped around a branch like grappling hooks, he creeps along suspended by all fours.
 Imagine working in THAT position!